-Lawrence Livermore National Laboratory is leading the development of the training for Cleantech entrepreneurs and is partnering with a range of organizations.
+Lawrence Livermore National Laboratory led the development of the training for Cleantech entrepreneurs and partnered with a range of organizations.
 Acting Assistant Secretary for Energy Efficiency and Renewable Energy, David Friedman, announced the Build4Scale program at the MForesight National Summit on September 29, 2016.

 The goal of the Manufacturing 101 workshop is to develop an effective method for training hardware entrepreneurs in manufacturing so they can skillfully bring their products to market.
 Many entrepreneurs lack an understanding of how to scale their innovations from prototype to solutions that can be manufactured at-scale.
 This barrier also prevents entrepreneurs from showing the manufacturability of their innovations to potential strategic partners, limiting their access to capital.
 Learning the essentials of manufacturing will allow entrepreneurs to transform their pilot-scale prototypes into products that can be successfully manufactured in large quantities.